 When the mutant is a replacer, we denote the fixation probability by $\fps_r(N)$ and the elimination probability by $\eps_r(N)$.
 When the mutant is neutral, we use a shorthand notation $\fp(N)$ to mean $\fp_{r=1}(N)$.

 \paragraph{Extension: Mutation-selection process and lattice spatial structure.} We consider two extensions of the standard Moran process.

 First, we consider the mutation-selection process.
-In the mutation-selection process with mutation rate $u\in(0,1)$, during each reproductive event there is a probability $u$ that mutation occurs and the offspring of the reproducing individual becomes the other type than the parent.
-Therefore, no type ever gets established forever, and instead of studying fixation and elimination probabilities, we measure the average number (frequency) of mutants in the long term.
+In the mutation-selection process with a mutation rate $u\in(0,1)$, during each reproductive event there is a probability $u$ that a mutation occurs and the offspring of the reproducing individual becomes the other type than the parent.
+Therefore, no type ever gets established forever, and instead of studying fixation and elimination probabilities, we measure the average number (abundance) of mutants in the long term.

 Second, Moran process can be adapted to accommodate spatial structures.
 Here we consider a special case of a one-dimensional lattice with periodic boundary condition.
 That is, there are $N$ sites arranged along a cycle $C_N$, and any time an individual reproduces, the offspring migrates to one of the two neighboring sites.
 If the reproducing individual is \textit{not} a replacer, the offspring migrates to a neighbor selected uniformly at random.
 If the reproducing individual is a replacer, the offspring migrates to a random resident neighbor (or to a random neighbor, if no resident neighbor exists).
 The corresponding fixation and elimination probabilities are denoted $\fp_r(C_N)$, $\ep_r(C_N)$ for oblivious mutants, and $\fps_r(C_N)$, $\eps_r(C_N)$ for replacers.